The Number 1 Pest Solution – Attract Predators to Your Garden

 But if you can make space for these predators, they can, in turn help you deal with garden pests.

 Voles are another common pest that I have to deal with.
 But I often see coyotes in my fields hunting them.
-My family and I have fun watching the coyotes jumping and pouncing.
+My kids are awe-struck watching the coyotes jumping and pouncing.

 This cycle of predators and prey is part of nature and something I want my kids to be comfortable with.